projeto-de-algoritmos/Greed_DisasterAidPreFlightPlanning/README.md

 # Closest Landing Zone
-This algorithm finds the closest and reachable safe landing zone next to the human who's waiting for the UAV.
+This algorithm finds the closest and reachable safe landing zone next to the human who's waiting for the autonomous UAV.

 **List Number**: X<br>
 **Discipline Subject**: Graphs II<br>